Divorce: Where to Start

-Breaking up is always difficult.
-But we’ll do everything we can to make it easier, call us 01733 333333 or email firstname.lastname@example.org.
+Filing for divorce is always a difficult process, but we will do everything we can to make it easier on you.
 We know how hard it is to talk to someone else about your relationship, especially when feelings are running high.

 We aim for a solution that works for everyone – you, your partner and your children (if you have them) and we do our best to keep you out of court and minimise stress

 We offer a fixed fee initial consultation about your situation and what you want to do next.

 During this first meeting, we’ll explain all your options, and what we charge for our work.